cyrusw213/takehome/README.md

 4. install requirements (run "pip install -r requirements.txt")
 5. Create a file named .env (touch .env) add the following to your .env file:
-    SECRET_KEY= create your own secret key (recommend this site https://miniwebtool.com/django-secret-key-generator/) API_KEY= generate a private api key from klaviyo and add it here LIST_ID = this will be the list id for whichever Klaviyo list you want to attach to the solution
+    - SECRET_KEY= create your own secret key (recommend this [site](https://miniwebtool.com/django-secret-key-generator/))
+    - API_KEY= generate a private api key from klaviyo and add it here
+    - LIST_ID = this will be the list id for whichever Klaviyo list you want to attach to the solution
+6. from the terminal where your virtual environment is running run the following command "python manage.py runserver"
+7. You should be able to now add users to your list from your localhost!